Mishkan’s Board of Directors

-Hannah Bloom-Hirschberg (she/her) is the Program Manager for JECELI Chicago, a program for Jewish early childhood education professionals which seeks to transform Jewish education through collaborative leadership.
+Hannah Bloom-Hirschberg (she/her) is the Director of Strategy and Outreach for JECELI @ JTS, a program for Jewish early childhood education professionals which seeks to transform Jewish education through collaborative leadership.
 Prior to this role, she developed professional development curricula for daycare providers and taught young children.
 Hannah holds a Bachelor’s from Vanderbilt University and a Master’s from Erikson Institute.
 She serves on a number of JUF committees as well as the Board of Vanderbilt Hillel.
-Hannah lives in Lakeview with her husband, Gary, and their sons.
+Hannah lives in Andersonville with her husband, Gary, and their children.